3147 Middle Country Road, Lake Grove, NY 11755

 Baby changing station: yes

-The restroom situation is quite good.
-All restrooms are located in a hallway to the right of the Cafe.
-Multi-stall men’s and women’s rooms each have large, handicapped-stalls.
-There are also two large, single-occupancy, family restrooms, with wheelchair-accessible sinks and baby-changing stations.
+Multi-stall restrooms are located in a hallway to the right of the cafe, near the party rooms.
+They each have a large, handicapped stall and wheelchair-accessible sinks.
+There are also two large, single-occupancy family restrooms, equipped with baby changing stations.